3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # INSTALL THE MACROS VIA THE NEW SSH INSTALLER!

-Enjoy the ease of installing the `Demon_Klipper_Essentials_Unified` macro pack with a sinlge commamnd! - Additional installs & prerequisites still required!
+Enjoy the ease of installing the `Demon_Klipper_Essentials_Unified` macro pack with a sinlge command! - Additional installs & prerequisites still required!

 - ### ***NOW WITH DEMON_USER_FILES AUTO EXTRACTION!!***